dubpixel/DPX-OGA-psyingo/README.md

 Please do not sell these for profit.
 Contact me if you would like me to lead a workshop.
 If you host your own workshop please credit me, Phil Baljeu.
 IG @pbalpbal [http:](https://www.instagram.com/pbalpbal/)https://www.instagram.com/pbalpbal/

+#DPX
+This fork includes a new panel + aims to add additional refinements towards using the device directly with ILDA lasers